Perplexity for Research: 2026 Workflow Guide

 - Shared workspaces: Spaces can be shared with collaborators for team-based research projects

-Spaces does not turn Perplexity into a document library or citation management tool — it is still primarily a search and synthesis interface.
+Spaces does not turn Perplexity into a document library or citation management tool.
+It is still primarily a search and synthesis interface.
 For careful source management and annotated reading, dedicated tools remain stronger.

 Frequently asked questions